FinneganGU/PA9_Cat_Apocalypse/PA9_Cat_Apocalypse/readme.txt

 Press the A key to move left
 Press the D key to move right
 Press the Space bar to shoot
-Objective: survive as long as possible
+Objective: survive for 60 seconds!